-Where Vcc is 5V, R is the load resistor (R20) and R{ds} is the resister between the drain and source of the N-MOSFET, which is a few Ohms.
+Where Vcc is 5V, and R{ds} is the resister between the drain and source of the N-MOSFET, which can be found in MOSFET's datasheet.

 Some power banks have relatively complex algorism to decide whether they should cut off the power.
 Some of them even calculate the integration of current to make sure certain current should be consumed when the power is on.
 For those power banks, this "pulsing dummy load" trick may not work well.
-In this case you might want to use a simple resistor to be a real load to drain enough current and keep the power bank alive.
+In this case you might want to use a simple resistor to be a real load to drain enough current to keep the power bank alive.

-You can connect the resistor between the 5V and the ground, and you can make use of the unpopulated alternative power input connector.
+You can connect the resistor between the 5V and the ground.
+It could be the pins in the white XH2.54 header.